geojupyter/jupytergis/docs/user_guide/tutorials/02-collaboration/index.md

 :nonumber:

 1. Create a new collaborative JupyterGIS session.
 2. Share the link with a colleague.
-If you are using a local installation, you can open a new browser and paste the link to simulate a different user.
+If you are completing this tutorial without other collaborators, you can open a new browser and paste the link to simulate a different user.
 3. From the layer browser, add OpenStreetMap.Mapnik to your GIS file.
 4. Ask your colleague to add the World Air Quality GeoJSON layer:
     ```